Explainer: Can Trump be removed from office before his term ends on Jan. 20?

 Frank Bowman, a professor of constitutional law at the University of Missouri, said Trump “arguably fomented sedition,” or an attempted overthrowing of the U.S. government.

-But Bowman said Trump could also be impeached for a more general offense: disloyalty to the U.S. Constitution and failing to uphold his oath of office.
-Congress has discretion in defining a high crime and misdemeanor and is not limited to actual criminal offenses.
+But Bowman said Trump could also be impeached for a more general offence: disloyalty to the U.S. Constitution and failing to uphold his oath of office.
+Congress has discretion in defining a high crime and misdemeanor and is not limited to actual criminal offences.

-“The essential offense would be one against the Constitution - one of essentially trying to undermine the lawful results of a lawfully conducted election,” Bowman said.
+“The essential offence would be one against the Constitution - one of essentially trying to undermine the lawful results of a lawfully conducted election,” Bowman said.

 Our Standards: The Thomson Reuters Trust Principles.